badsyntax/kohana3-examples/README.md

 *Disclaimer:*

-I can't take credit for all this code, I've mostly just collated example code from the resouces listed in the [DOCS](https://github.com/badsyntax/kohana3-examples/blob/master/DOCS.md).
+Some of the code has been collated from the resources listed in the [DOCS](https://github.com/badsyntax/kohana3-examples/blob/master/DOCS.md).
+I've referenced these projects in the example files.

 Demo: